 Celebrated by Hindus, Sikhs and Jains, Diwali is one of the most significant festivals in Indian culture and calls for a number of traditional dishes.

-Indian sweets and desserts are called mithai and are a staple part of Diwali celebrations.
+South Asian sweets and desserts are called mithai and are a staple part of Diwali celebrations.

 Many of the treats are fried foods made from sugar, chickpea flour and condensed milk.

 They vary between regions but common ones include balushahi, which are a bit like doughnuts, laddoos and barfis.

 They can be eaten alongside savoury items or eaten alone as a snack.

 It’s custom to exchange decorated boxes of mithai among family and friends during Diwali.